 - Syncing capabilities: Companies spend significant amounts of money on essential apps for their business, but if they’re not updated/synced, apps no longer fix the problems they were created to solve.
 With professional charging solutions such as the iQ30 Cart there is the ability to sync multiple devices at once without having to rely on an MDM to keep devices up to date.

 There is absolutely nothing wrong with comparing the price of an item or a service to the benefits it provides.
 In fact, it makes very good financial sense to do so.
 However, as finance information Money Expert advises, you must consider the price and the quality holistically.
 For until you have explored this, you cannot fully appreciate which offers better value to your business or organisation.

 To schedule a live demo of our products, click here.

 If your organization owns iPads for students or staff to complete their work, then you need a simple (and secure) way to store, charge, and distribute the devices.
 A high-quality iPad cart or charging station can fill this need.

 Nothing hinders productivity faster than grabbing a device, only to find that it isn’t fully charged.
-A high-quality iPad cart lets you safely store and charge your iPads, transport them from one office or classroom to another, and even sync them with the latest apps.
+A high-quality iPad cart lets you safely store and charge your iPads, transport them from one office or classroom to another.

-Choosing the right iPad cart or charging station for your school or business depends on many factors, such as how many iPads you need to store at once, how portable a solution you’re looking for, and whether you want to be able to sync your devices as well.
-At LocknCharge, we make iPad carts and charging stations to meet a wide variety of needs; here are five of the best solutions for schools and businesses. (more…)
+Choosing the right iPad cart or charging station for your school or business depends on many factors, such as how many iPads you need to store at once and how portable a solution you’re looking for.
+At LocknCharge, we make iPad carts and charging stations to meet a wide variety of needs; here are four of the best solutions for schools and businesses. (more…)